leo60228/git-wiki/wiki/quest-for-the-cheapest-deck.md

   </tr>
   <tr>
     <td>Total Cost:</td>
-    <td>$28.16</td>
+    <td>$28.49</td>
   </tr>
 </table>

 # Closing
-Now, we’re at the *very* manageable price of $28.16, with that going up to around $32 without a 20% off coupon on the theme deck.
+Now, we’re at the *very* manageable price of $28.49, with that going up to around $32 without a 20% off coupon on the theme deck.
 Nice!
 This deck is easy to suggest to new players, and allows them to try the competitive game without breaking the bank.
 One thing you may not have realized: swap out the evolution lines, and you have a viable Zoroark-GX / Greninja-GX deck, with an easy fit for a Greninja BREAK soft-tech!
 Swap out more than 1 trainer, and you can even make a Greninja BREAK deck by taking out the Alolan Sandslash, making this a great deck for later upgrades.
+And, for some cheaper upgrades, they can mix-and-match this deck with the much more competitive [Theme to Standard: Imperial Command](https://www.youtube.com/watch?v=R6KZQSgf870) deck.